The Lake Superior Circle Tour is one of those great road trips that you always hear about.

 Where to Stay in Thunder Bay

-No doubt about it, this is the place to stay in Thunder Bay.
+McVicar Bed and Breakfast – There's no doubt about it, this is the place to stay in Thunder Bay.
 It is run by a lovely couple who have put a lot of thought and care into their B&B.

 It's luxurious, comfortable, and relaxing.
 Our room was grand with a fireplace, jacuzzi and sitting area.